EstrelaE/react-weather-app/README.md

 *Work in process*

 I'm still building this app.
 These are some of the features I'm still working on:
 - A current location button, using GPS location
 - A randomizer button, to give the user a random city (just for fun, and a good way to train JavaScript methods)
 - Some design details to improve overall look of the app
+- Conversion button working on the forecast too

 ## Lessons Learned: